Mazinger-Sandokan/DataIncubatorchallenge/README.md

 Hi There

 # DataIncubatorchallenge
-This contains all the files for the Data Incubator Challenge.\\
+This contains all the files for the Data Incubator Challenge.\n

 The files are the following:

--'wordcloud.ipynb' is the Jupyter notebook that created the wordcloud for Section 1.
--'happyplots.ipynb' is the Jupyter notebook that created plots for Section 1.
+-'wordcloud.ipynb' is the Jupyter notebook that created the wordcloud for Section 1.\n -'happyplots.ipynb' is the Jupyter notebook that created plots for Section 1.
 -'cleaned_hm.csv', 'demographic.csv', 'original.csv' contain the data for the Project in Section 1.
 -'New_York_Wifi.ipynb' is a Jupyter notebook for Section 2.